Going to pick someone up later today?

 While artisan breads and fancy wraps may offer us variety in consumption,

-or two of these in your car can ward off hunger if you are unexpectedly delayed.
+the basic cracker can still command status with its versatility.
+Keeping a boxor two of these in your car can ward off hunger if you are unexpectedly delayed.

 They can also play another role if you find your car stuck on ice or snow.